• About Us

 • Reina Esparza

-Reina Esparza is the former editor for the Courier at Pasadena City College and a recent graduate of Cal State Long Beach in Journalism.
+Reina Esparza, a former editor for the Courier at Pasadena City College, is a graduate of Cal State Long Beach in Journalism.

 We strive to inform, educate, and work together to make a better world for all of us, locally and globally.